 Ways to Engage:

-• Ask for input: Use polls, questions, and feedback requests to get your audience involved.
+- Ask for input: Use polls, questions, and feedback requests.

-• Be active on social media: Respond to messages and comments, and engage with your followers’ content too.
+- Be active on social media: Respond to comments and messages.

 6. Adapt and Evolve